StackVista/stackstate-docs/use/views/k8s-filters.md

 ## Overview

-The **Filters** menu on the top right corner of the UI allows you to filter the components (topology), events and traces displayed in a view.
+The **Filters** menu on the top right corner of the view UI allows you to filter the components (topology), events and traces displayed in a view.
 Once applied, the filters will affect the content of all the perspectives in a view.

 ![View filters](../../.gitbook/assets/k8s/k8s-menu.png)